Healthy birds are happy birds. How do you prevent chicken diseases and chicken parasites to keep your chickens healthy?

 The first step to a healthy flock is regular sanitation.
 It’s very important to keep the chicken coop and chicken equipment clean.

-Keeping your chickens healthy
+How to keep your chickens healthy

-In this section, we will talk about: how to clean a chicken coop, how often to clean a chicken coop, how to clean a chicken waterer and more.
+Clean chickens are healthy chicken.
+Learn how to clean a chicken coop, how often to clean a chicken coop, how to clean a chicken waterer and more.

 How to clean a chicken waterer and feeder: